How To Find Ph Given Pka

 Q3: Why is the approximation method used in weak acid calculations?

 A3: The approximation simplifies the quadratic equation that arises from the equilibrium expression.
 It's a convenient method that provides a reasonable estimate of the pH, especially when the acid is relatively weak and its concentration is not too dilute.
-However, always check the validity of the approximation; if it's not valid, using the quadratic formula is necessary.
+Even so, always check the validity of the approximation; if it's not valid, using the quadratic formula is necessary.

 Q4: How do I handle polyprotic acid calculations?